jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

       - toy_data.txt : A 2D dataset (250 by 2 matrix).

-      - netflix_incomplete.txt : Netflix dataset with missing entries to be completed (1200 by 1200 matrix with 1200 missing entries).
+      - netflix_incomplete.txt : Netflix dataset with missing entries to be completed (1200 by 1200 matrix with 1,111,768 missing entries).

-      - netflix_complete.txt : Netflix dataset with missing entries completed (1200 by 1200 matrix).
+      - netflix_complete.txt : Netflix dataset with missing entries completed (1200 by 1200 matrix with 1,440,000 entries).

       - test_incomplete.txt : Incomplete test dataset for testing code (20 by 5 matrix with 19 missing entries).

-      - test_comlete.txt : Complete test dataset for testing code (20 by 5 matrix).
+      - test_comlete.txt : Complete test dataset for testing code (20 by 5 matrix with 100 entries).

       - test_solutions.txt : Solutions for test dataset for testing code.